 For 2- and 4-year college and university programs across the country, visit our Where to Study page.

-In December 2018, the median yearly salary for a floriculturist was $50,241, according to Salary.com.
+In August 2020, the median yearly salary for a floriculturist was $75,324, according to Study.com.
 For more information, visit Study.com's Floriculturist Profile.

 PROFESSIONAL ORGANIZATIONS AND ASSOCIATIONS